cjwfuller/nix-profile/README.md

 <pre>
 yum install zsh
-chsh zsh # enter /bin/zsh when prompted
+chsh <name of user you are installing for> # enter /bin/zsh when prompted
 </pre>

 Install nix-profile: